nuotsu/timeless-documentation/src/docs/sections/heading.md

 The *Heading* section displays textual content with/without a background image and optional call-to-action buttons.

-By default, this section will adapt to the context its used in, displaying different content depending on the template it is placed in.
+By default, this section will adapt to the context it is used in, displaying different content depending on the template it is placed in.